ashwini25691/CypressGerimedica/README.md

 Evidences:
-screenshots are stored in ../cypress/screenshots
-Video are stored in ../cypress/videos
+screenshots are stored in ../cypress/screenshots Videos are stored in ../cypress/videos